Microsoft Dynamics 365 Business Central vs NAV: User Interface

 With Business Central, you get access on any device, anywhere.
 If you’re not quite ready to make the move to the cloud, then Business Central is still available as on-premises and hybrid options alongside the cloud.

-Another of the improved features from Business Central after the name change include the approach to upgrades.
+Another of the improved features from Business Central, when considering NAV vs Business Central, after the name change include the approach to upgrades.

 Updates are made automatically to the solution, which eliminates the need for the user to do anything and means no expensive upgrades every few years.
 Major updates are typically made available twice a year, in April and in October and minor updates roll out every month – these include application and platform changes that are critical improvements to the service (including regulatory updates.)